-Intrepid balances emissions by purchasing carbon credits from four internationally verified carbon reduction projects.
-Since 2007, our carbon offsetting process has resulted in monetary contributions of over AU$1.6 million to these projects.
+Intrepid balances emissions by purchasing carbon credits from three internationally verified carbon reduction projects.
+Since 2009, our carbon offsetting process has resulted in monetary contributions of over AU$2 million to projects like these.

 Want to find out more information?
 Check out our policy on responsible travel.